This Overland 1995 Jeep Cherokee XJ Is ’90s Gold

 Although there is plenty of paint fading and visible wear and tear, the Jeep’s current owner has spent years getting his Cherokee into fighting shape.
 The 90s may not feel like a long time ago to some, but the paint on the hood of this ’90s Jeep Cherokee says different.

-“I have managed to fix most of the quirks you might experience with this specific Jeep over the years, such as upgrading the cooling system (fan clutch, water pump, thermostat), replacing the engine mount, replaced the rear main seal, changed the headliner, etc.”
+“I have managed to fix most of the quirks you might experience with this specific Jeep over the years, such as upgrading the cooling system (fan clutch, water pump, thermostat), replacing the engine mount, replacing the rear main seal, changing the headliner, etc.”

 Buy this overlander or build one like it yourself